jmathai/jmathai.github.com/_posts/2011-12-15-fundraising.md

 Between October and March we talked with numerous angel investors while also pitching Kapoor Ventures and Khosla Ventures amoung others.
 I knew the pitches weren't going well.
 If an investor is interested, you'll know.
 I knew anything else meant there wasn't chemistry.

-When fundraising it's vital that you don't take rejection personally or as a sign that you won't get funding elsewhere.
+When fundraising it's vital not to take rejection personally or as a sign you won't get funding elsewhere.
 This is one of the most difficult parts of fundraising.
 I had prepared for maximum rejection and it was paying off; the rejection didn't phase me.

 2012 came to an end and I was faced with a decision and an unfulfilled promise I made to Rachel.
 I experienced something at that time which would be a recurring theme over the next 3 years; Rachel's unflinching support.